 - Mergers and acquisitions, workouts, and debt restructurings

 Our lawyers have a wealth of technical knowledge in the insurance tax area, covering current and prior laws, as well as ongoing legislative and administrative developments.
 Of equal importance is the fact that our lawyers have extensive practical experience in advising insurance companies and representing them in administrative and judicial forums.
 The diversity and strength of our practice give our insurance company clients access to in-depth experience that covers any federal tax issue that may arise.

 We represent insurance companies at all levels within the Internal Revenue Service (IRS) and in the courts, including the US Tax Court, the US Court of Federal Claims, and federal district courts.

-During the audit phase, we assist our clients to establish document retention policies, to analyze and evaluate factual and legal issues, to make presentations to local IRS officials in order to defend issues and eliminate potential adjustments, and to prepare referrals to the IRS National Office (National Office) for technical advice.
-And we work closely with our clients during the administrative stages of each case in drafting refund claims; negotiating and documenting administrative settlements; responding to or contesting IRS information and document production requests; and securing credible and effective expert witnesses.
+During the audit phase, we assist our clients to establish document retention policies, analyze and evaluate factual and legal issues, make presentations to local IRS officials in order to defend issues and eliminate potential adjustments, and prepare referrals to the IRS National Office (National Office) for technical advice.
+Additionally, we work closely with our clients during the administrative stages of each case in drafting refund claims; negotiating and documenting administrative settlements; responding to or contesting IRS information and document production requests; and securing credible and effective expert witnesses.